bitnami/charts/bitnami/rabbitmq/README.md

 | Note: you need to substitute the placeholders [PASSWORD] and [RABBITMQ_ERLANG_COOKIE] with the values obtained in the installation notes.

+### To 13.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 12.10.0

 This version adds NetworkPolicy objects by default.
 Its default configuration is setting open `egress` (this can be changed by setting `networkPolicy.allowExternalEgress=false`) and limited `ingress` to the default container ports.
 If you have any extra port exposed you may need to set the `networkPolicy.extraIngress` value.
 In the example below an extra port is exposed using `extraContainerPorts` and access is allowed using `networkPolicy.extraIngress`: